 First, I will clean and finely chop the onion; I cut it so small that it softens as soon as possible and does not feel the pieces in the filling.

-Then I peeled the mushrooms (usually I leave them like that) and cut them into small pieces because that seems to look better in the filling.
+Then I peeled the mushrooms (usually I leave them like that) and cut them into small pieces because they look better in the filling.

 Make the Filling

 My stuffed turkey tenderloin recipe makes the filling very quickly and is simple.

 In a non-stick pan, heat three tablespoons of sunflower oil (you can put olive oil) and fry the chopped onion over medium heat.
 Season with half a teaspoon of sea salt and sauté for about two minutes to soften.

 Add the finely chopped mushrooms and season with a teaspoon of sea salt, half a teaspoon of freshly ground black pepper and a teaspoon of dried marjoram.

 Mix with a wooden spoon and sauté for about two to three minutes until removed from the water content.
 Set the pan aside to cool slightly and continue with the turkey tenderloin.